hslcreators/prompt-be/README.md

 3. Pull changes from the main branch using git pull origin main command
 4. Make your change
 5. Push your change using git push
+6. Make a pull request and wait for Bayode to approve

 # Requirements for projects